 - Do not rely solely on sirens as a form of notification.
 It is important that people follow all instructions via the radio or authorities during a severe weather warning and then be patient waiting for the warning to expire.

 - Keep your “eye on the sky”

-- Listen to AM Radio WWJO 1240
+- Listen to AM Radio WJON 1240

-- Listen to FM Radio WWJON 98.1
+- Listen to FM Radio WWJO 98.1

 - Watch TV reports

 - Be aware of the location of your shelter areas

 - Respond to instructions provided by security officers